CandidateBlock/docs/docs/source/base_number_systems.rst

 ***************

 Base\ :sub:`64` is the number system used mostly in email for sending binary email attachments.
-The binary data (Bytes) is required to be encoded into 7-Bit ASCII as the email protocol (SMTP) can only support 7-Bit ASCII.
+The binary data (Bytes) is required to be encoded into 7-Bit :ref:`computer-number-systems-ascii` as the email protocol (SMTP) can only support 7-Bit ASCII.
 See `Wikipedia - Base64 <https://en.wikipedia.org/wiki/Base64>`_ for more details.

 Symbols are: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/ (Total 64)